The 20th Annual, 2017 Dates for Hunting: August 30th – September 4th

 - If the horseshoe goes unfound by midnight on Monday, the week of DJJD, the hunt will officially end for the year and prize money will be returned to the donors.

 Hunting for the horseshoe can be frustrating, but mostly rewarding.
-My goal is to get people out in the community to enjoy our great city, the public areas and to be with friends, families and neighbors.
+My goal is to get people out in the community to enjoy our great city, the public areas and to be with friends, families, and neighbors.
 Clues have been interpreted in many different ways each year.
 If you think you’ve come up with a clever connection relating to your hunt experience, please email me with details.
 I love to hear about it.
+Tell me stories.
+And if you find anything that resembles a horseshoe, as many people do amazingly, take a photo of it and send to me.

 I do my best to be fair to all hunters and to give everyone an even playing field.
 Remember that our committee is an all-volunteer organization and we do what we do because we love the event, the City and the people.
 While my clues often involve the use of technology, I do not ever make it so those who are not tech-savvy are at a disadvantage.